South Cornwall · TR11

 Why Mylor Bridge is its own job.

-Conservation Area covers the village core including Lemon Hill and the bridge; AONB across the parish.
+Cornwall Council's lens on Mylor Bridge is consistent: conservation Area covers the village core including Lemon Hill and the bridge; AONB across the parish.
 Creek views and ecology constraints weigh on most riverside schemes.
 For new build specifically, parts of Mylor Bridge sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Mylor Bridge drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
 That's why we treat every Mylor Bridge project as a TR11-area job first — not a generic Cornwall job with a postcode bolted on.
+The Edwardian houses on Comfort Road that dominate Mylor Bridge (and continue out toward Feock) set the tone for any new build scheme here.

 Planning note